Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation

 \subsection{VQA-3D}

 \textbf{Dataset.} Our proposed CLEVR3D dataset is used to evaluate the performance of different methods for VQA-3D.
 The training and test sets include 49,650 and 10,455 questions in 996 and 133 scenes, respectively.
-We train all methods on the training set and evaluate their last checkpoints on the test set.
+We train all methods on the training set and evaluate their performance on the test set.